|Position:||Associate Director of Track & Field/Recruiting Coordinator (sprints, hurdles, relays)|

 Cell Phone: 510-610-8967

-Now in his eighth season at Cal and second as Associate Director, Mike Gibson oversees the Golden Bears in the sprints, hurdles and relays in addition to his work as the program's recruiting coordinator.
+Entering his ninth season at Cal in 2016 and third as Associate Director, Mike Gibson oversees the Golden Bears in the sprints, hurdles and relays in addition to his work as the program's recruiting coordinator.

 Among Gibson's pupils have been Kimyon Broom, the school-record-holder in the 100-meter hurdles and 60-meter hurdles and a two-time Pac-10 champion.
 He also coached the women's 4x100 relay to fourth of the top sixtimes in school history the last two years, including an eighth-place finish at the 2008 NCAA meet and a berth in the 2010 championships.